5 min read

 Having inadequate blood levels of vitamin D is common among women who suffer from PMS.
 A 2005 study measured the risk of developing PMS symptoms alongside levels of calcium and vitamin D. Results from that study indicated a connection, and suggest that a high intake of vitamin D and calcium can reduce the risk of developing PMS.

-Called a “miracle mineral,” magnesium is essential to health and helps with sleep, energy, bowel regularity, and more.
+Magnesium is essential to health and helps with sleep, energy, bowel regularity, and more.
 Magnesium deficiency has been linked to PMS, and several studies reveal that supplementing with magnesium can aid both physical and emotional symptoms.

-The magnesium-B6 combination also eased physical PMS symptoms such as water retention, breast pain, bloating, headache, nausea and back pain.
+The magnesium-B6 combination also eased physical PMS symptoms such as water retention, breast pain, bloating, headache, nausea, and back pain.
 Several other sources confirm that magnesium can reduce fluid retention, bloating, and breast tenderness.

 This is the kind of fat your body thrives on.
 Omega-3s are vital for overall health, supporting the eyes, heart, joints, and brain.
 A double blind study found that taking a daily dose of omega-3 fatty acids reduced both physical and emotional symptoms of PMS including depression, anxiety, lack of concentration, headache, bloating, and breast tenderness.